 All Texas students, including students in CTE programs, must pursue a rigorous program of study in order to graduate from high school.
-The SBOE has established three high school graduation plans: the Minimum Plan; the Recommended Plan, and the Distinguished Achievement Plan.
-TEC §28.025(b) requires all students to graduate under the Recommended or Distinguished Achievement Plan unless a student's parents agree that the student should be allowed to graduate under the Minimum Plan.
+The SBOE has established three high school graduation programs: the Minimum High School Program; the Recommended High School

+Program, and the Distinguished Achievement Program.
+TEC §28.025(b) requires all students to graduate under the Recommended High School Program or Distinguished Achievement Program unless a student's parents agree that the student should be allowed to graduate under the Minimum High School Program.
 In addition, TEC §28.002 (a)(2)(F), authorized the SBOE to develop and implement a plan to incorporate academic curriculum requirements into the CTE curriculum.

-Texas provides rigorous CTE program standards that enable students to explore career options while developing advanced technical knowledge and skills; apply concepts to real-world situations; and gain experience in and understanding of, all aspects of an industry.
+Texas provides rigorous CTE program standards that enable students to explore career options while developing advanced technical knowledge and skills; apply concepts to real-world situations; and gain experience in and understanding of all aspects of an industry.
 The TEKS provide the framework for Texas courses.
-The SBOE appointed teams of CTE and academic educators, representatives of business and industry, parents, and representatives of other groups to develop the CTE TEKS.
-All CTE TEKS integrate concepts from the academic curriculum, guide students in applying high-level academic concepts to real-world activities, and provide opportunities for students to explore all aspects of an industry.
-As required by legislation, the SBOE will revise and approve the TEKS for CTE during 2007-2009.
+In July 2009, the SBOE adopted revised state standards for all CTE courses.
+SBOE-appointed teams of CTE and academic educators, representatives of business and industry, parents, and representatives of other groups comprised the writing teams that developed recommendations for the revised CTE TEKS.
+In January 2010, the SBOE approved three CTE courses to meet the fourth math requirement under the Recommended High School Program and two courses that may satisfy the fourth math requirement under the Distinguished High School Program.
+Additionally, the SBOE approved six CTE courses to meet the fourth science requirement under either the Recommended High School Program or the Distinguished Achievement Program, in addition to the five CTE courses that currently meet the fourth science requirement under either program.
+The SBOE also approved a CTE course to meet the fine arts requirement and a CTE course to meet the speech requirement

 The growing number of certification and licensing programs in high-skill, high-wage, or high-demand occupations reflects the extent to which CTE courses prepare students for advanced technical skills.
 Thousands of secondary CTE students annually earn rigorous industry recognized licensures or certifications.
 The top three licensure or certification areas are in information technology, health services, and cosmetology.

-TEA has implemented a new state-wide accountability system based on data-driven, performance based monitoring and interventions.
+TEA has implemented a statewide accountability system based on data-driven, performance based monitoring and interventions.
 CTE academic indicators provide incentives for all districts to improve the performance of CTE students.

-Texas statute has codified Tech Prep as a recognized educational preparation that includes the program parameters required within Title II of the Perkins Act and also extends those requirements by requiring that all Tech Prep programs be based on the Recommended High School Plan (high school graduation plan).
-Tech Prep programs of study must have some method for students to earn college credit while they are in high school including dual credit courses, technical dual credit, advanced placement courses, locally articulated courses, and/or statewide Advanced Technical Credit (ATC) articulated courses.
+Texas statute has codified Tech Prep as a recognized educational program that includes the program parameters required within Title II of the Perkins Act and also extends those requirements by requiring that all Tech Prep programs be based on the Recommended High School Program (high school graduation plan).
+Tech Prep programs of study must have some method for students to earn college credit while they are in high school including dual credit courses, technical dual credit, advanced placement courses, locally articulated courses, and/or statewide ATC articulated courses.
 Students who participate in Tech Prep programs earn college credit in appropriate courses, and those who meet some additional requirements are eligible for recognition as Distinguished Students and/or as Tech Prep Texas Scholars.